Did you know that vocabulary is one of the biggest predictors of reading success in students?

 I like to use THESE slides to introduce the words to students before diving into the text.
 This can simply become a part of your read aloud routine and doesn’t have to take long.
 It’s just a quick way to begin building that vocabulary so they can begin to look for the words in the text.
 During our word introduction, I also like to have students act out what the word means.
 There is research to support the Total Physical Response when teaching language to students.
 Adding a kinesthetic piece to your vocabulary instruction is super beneficial for all of your students, especially those English Language Learners!

 Let’s say you are reading and one of your vocabulary words is grudge.
 You want to give students information about the word without breaking from the flow of the story.
 For example, “That orange didn’t call me back for a week.
 Grudge! (that means when you continue to feel ill will towards a person)” and then you keep going with the rest of the story until you get to the next word.
 This is another simple routine strategy you can implement when teaching vocabulary.
-Check out THIS routine below!
+Check out THIS weekly routine!

 While it is important to teach students vocabulary through reading, it is equally as essential to teach it through discussions.
 It’s crucial to have meaningful conversations after reading and interacting with different types of texts.
 Remember, the discussion doesn’t have to stop after read-alouds.
 Add in quality questioning and chats, and utilize purposeful turn and talks with partners.
 Need more ideas to turn up your vocabulary instruction?
 Check out the Weekly Vocabulary Routine!
 If you’d like to learn more about the importance of partner talk for practicing conversations and building language skills, check it out HERE!